kirkebylab/LUMIN/README.md

 Download it to `{local_path}/LUMIN` folder and unzip

-To run LUMIN with proper data, the user can use the provided `.csv` files as template to generate an input data file for LUMIN.
+To run LUMIN with proper data, use the provided `.csv` files as template to generate an input data file for LUMIN.
 The pipelines require the following columns to be present in the input file `plate_id`, `filename`, `filepath`, `biological_replicate`, and `stimulation`.
 User can provide any additional sample-associated metadata to the input data file.

 ## Example analysis workflow

 LUMIN is built around Napari and uses its data [layer](https://napari.org/dev/howtos/layers/image.html) widgets to display data during the parameter fine-tuning process.

 The calcium imaging data analysis happens through (1) Segmentation and signal extraction and (2) Single-cell data analysis pipelines, which can be configured using two custom-made Napari widgets.
 After the configuration fine-tuning process both pipelines process the data autonomously.
-To get started with LUMIN, here we provide an example pipeline configuration for two different analysis setups: (1) spontaneously active neurons (Transient activity analysis) and (2) quiescent stimulus-evoked neurons (Baseline shift analysis).
+To get started with LUMIN, we provide an example pipeline configuration for two different analysis setups: (1) spontaneously active neurons (Transient activity analysis) and (2) quiescent stimulus-evoked neurons (Baseline shift analysis).

 The process of the pipeline execution can be followed from terminal window.
 The Napari window is unresponsible while the analysis is running.

-When using the testing data, LUMIN should be executed from {local_path}/LUMIN as the test input file do not contain absolute data paths.
-Lumin is launched from a Terminal (macOS) or Anaconda Prompt (windows) window.
+When using the testing data, LUMIN should be executed from `{local_path}/LUMIN` because the test input file do not contain absolute data paths.
+Lumin is launched from a Terminal (macOS) or Anaconda Prompt (Windows) window.

 ### Transient activity analysis
 ####